justinrgarrard/world-of-naevis.net/data/archetypes/cleric_hell.md

 # Cleric: Hell Knight

-_Anarchists and revolutionaries, Hell Knights are devotees of chaos that aggressively seek to overturn order.
-The best of them seek out unjust systems to dismantle, while others simply revel in destruction._
+_Hell Knights are clerics that draw their power from raw fury.
+They are at the forefront of revolutions and rebellions, riding the anger of bloodthirsty mobs.
+A few principled members seek out unjust systems to overturn, but most revel in destruction regardless of cause._

 #### Hell Domain Spells